Dr. Steve R. Parker, Associate Dean for Undergraduate Advising and Student Success

 Dr. Margaret Bausch, Associate Dean for Research and Graduate Student Success

-Dr. Bausch serves as senior associate dean and professor in the Department of Early Childhood, Special Education, and Rehabilitation Counseling.
+Dr. Bausch serves as associate dean and professor in the Department of Early Childhood, Special Education, and Rehabilitation Counseling.
 She is responsible for the College’s research and technical supports for students, faculty and staff; professional development services; new financial model implementation; enrollment management; and graduate student success.

 Dr. Gerry Swan, Assistant Dean for Program Assessment